ArviinM/expo-realtime-ivs-broadcast/README.md

 The necessary permissions (`CAMERA`, `RECORD_AUDIO`, `INTERNET`) are already included in the library's `AndroidManifest.xml` and will be merged into your app's manifest automatically during the build process.

-However, you are still responsible for requesting these permissions from the user at runtime.
+However, you are still responsible for requesting these permissions from the user at runtime before attempting to initialize local devices.
 This is standard Android behavior.
-You can use React Native's built-in `PermissionsAndroid` module to handle this, as shown in the example app.

 ## Core Concepts

-This library supports two primary roles within an IVS Stage: the **Publisher** and the **Viewer**.
+This library is designed for two primary use cases: joining a stage as a **Viewer** or as a **Publisher**.
+The key difference is that viewers can join and watch streams without granting camera or microphone permissions, providing a less intrusive user experience.

+### Viewer Workflow

+A viewer is a user who is only watching and listening to other participants.
+They are not prompted for any device permissions.

+1.  `initializeStage()`: Prepares the SDK with base configurations.
+2.  `joinStage(token)`: Joins the stage to begin receiving remote participant data.
+3.  `useStageParticipants()`: A hook that provides a list of remote participants.
+4.  `ExpoIVSRemoteStreamView`: A component to render a remote participant's video stream.

-### Publisher (Broadcasting)
+### Publisher Workflow

 A publisher is a user who is actively sending their camera and microphone feed to the stage.

+1.  `initializeStage()`: Prepares the SDK with base configurations.
+2.  `initializeLocalStreams()`: **This is the key step.** This method prepares the user's camera and microphone for publishing.
+This is the method that will trigger system permission prompts.
+It must be called before using `ExpoIVSStagePreviewView` or publishing streams.
--   **Key Component:** `ExpoIVSStagePreviewView` is used to render the publisher's own local camera feed so they can see themselves.
+3.  `ExpoIVSStagePreviewView`: A component to render the publisher's own camera feed (optional, but recommended).

-### Viewer (Subscribing)

-A viewer is a user who is watching and listening to other participants on the stage.
--   **Key Hook:** `useStageParticipants` is the primary hook to get a live-updated list of all remote participants and their active streams.
--   **Key Component:** `ExpoIVSRemoteStreamView` is used to render the video stream of a single remote participant.
+4.  `joinStage(token)`: Joins the stage.
+5.  `setStreamsPublished(true)`: Starts sending the local streams to the other participants.

 ## API Reference